Young Pre-K Educational Overview

 They will typically begin to follow simple three step directions when in relation to an activity, and their developing independence is evident in all they do.
 Their curiosity and thirst for knowledge drive them to explore the world around them with growing interest and longer attention spans.

-Following the unique RNS schedule, each day, upon entering the classroom, children are greeted by the staff with a warm smile and lots of hugs and cuddles.
+Following the unique RNS schedule each day, upon entering the classroom, children are greeted by the staff with a warm smile and a hug.
 The children are guided to put their personal belongings away in their individual storage area and are off to 20 minutes of free play.

 During Free Play, YPK have access to a selection of activities that continue to drive social and emotional development.
-Building blocks, art supplies, puzzles and pretend play activities are set out for the children to choose from.
-The freedom to choose their own activity helps to encourage independence and decision making in your child.
+Building blocks, art supplies, puzzles and pretend-play activities are set out for the children to choose from.
+The freedom to choose their own activity helps to encourage independence and decision-making.